 This action is intended to prohibit vessels and persons from entering, transiting, anchoring, diving, dredging, dumping, fishing, trawling, laying cable, or conducting salvage operations in this zone except as authorized by the Coast Guard Captain of the Port Boston, Massachusetts.
-This rule extends the current temporary Safety Zone; Underwater Object, Massachusetts Bay, through 11:59 p.m.
-March 14, 2009.
-Once the object can be properly identified and the potential hazards fully assessed and mitigated, the Coast Guard will cease enforcement of the safety zone and mariners will be able to transit through the area.
-Public notifications will be made of this safety zone through broadcast notice to mariners.
-Marine traffic may transit safely in all other areas of Massachusetts Bay, but are restricted from entering the area delineated above.
+Public notifications about this safety zone have been and will continue to be made through broadcast and local notice to mariners.
+Marine traffic may transit safely in surrounding areas of Massachusetts Bay, but are restricted from entering the area delineated above.